 Customer Service In the Tech World

 What are the key elements of high quality customer service?
-How can these be implemented successfully in the technology world and the world of IT support?
+How can these be implemented successfully in the technology world and the world of managed IT support?

 Individual customers have their own ideas about what makes customer service high or low quality or somewhere in between.
 The different opinions arise for a variety of reasons.
 Regardless of the reasons for their opinions about service quality, any service provider needs to hear and understand the customer.
 There is simply no substitute for active listening when it comes to letting the customer know that you hear their problems and you are ready and available to act on them.
 This behavior helps establish a good working relationship between the service provider and the customer.